jeremytammik/tbc/a/1996_view_workset.md

 That is an excellent idea and will greatly benefit those working in the model(s).

 **Answer 3:** This is one of the fundamental things we all want to do at some point: reduce what a type is to a string value of the main things that define it.
 The idea works fine until there is a certain minor detail which distinguishes two types.
 In the end, human beings use Revit models not robots.
-So there is only a certain extent to which you can codify such things and it still be readable and fit on screen where it is read.
+So, there is only a certain extent to which you can codify such things and it still be readable and fit on screen where it is read.
 What features are most important to represent and in which order, that is always the endless discussion.

 <!---